nobodyscripts/LeafBlowerScript/Readme.md

     - Fix soul shop/soul forge not running prior to mirage
     - BV item purchasing button text now larger stopping purchase
     - Boss skip off for first tower pass
-  - Fishing: Fix overlapping timers desyncing fishing
+  - Fishing: Fix pond search if no rod applied at start
     - Detect cast/reel with more careful checks
     - Detect % progress
     - Do fishing in tourney cooldown